Voice and Telephony Anti-Abuse Workshop and Mobile Track

 Vetted Workshop Attendance

-The Voice and Telephony Anti-Abuse Workshop is open to approved service providers, law enforcement, security vendors, academia, government and public policy officials, and other industry personnel interested in fighting telephony abuse.
+The Voice and Telephony Anti-Abuse Workshop and Moble Track is open to approved service providers, law enforcement, security vendors, academia, government and public policy officials, and other industry personnel interested in fighting telephony abuse.
 It will bring together divergent industry partners in a vetted environment to develop collaborative practices that protect networks and end-users.

 The workshop is open to all M3AAWG members.
 Only nonmembers must submit the Request to Attend form.

-About the M3AAWG Voice and Telephony Abuse SIG
+About the M3AAWG Voice and Telephony Abuse SIG and Moible Track

 With the mission of leveraging and expanding M3AAWG expertise to mitigate abuse issues related to the converange of the Internet with voice and telephony technologies, the M3AAWG Voice and Telephony Abuse Special Interest Group (VTA SIG) focuses on education, best practices, end user reporting, feedback loops and collaborative solutions.
 It developes strategies for medium and longer term efforts, such as requirements for possible DMARC-like standards.
 It is being led by SIG co-chairs Alex Bobotek, M3AAWG Board Member, and Dr. Mustaque Ahamad, professor at Georgia Tech’s College of Computing.